Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: The Process

 \subsection{Kinematics of the $l^+l^-$ Pair}

-In the photon-photon fusion process, the produced lepton pair inherits the momentum of the colliding photons.
+In the photon-photon fusion process, the produced lepton pair inherits the four-momentum sum of the colliding photons.
 Specifically, the pair transverse momentum, $P_\perp$, is the vector sum of the two photon transverse momenta

-where $k_{1\perp}$ and $k_{2\perp}$ are the transverse momenta of the photon's from the field of nucleus 1 and 2, respectively.
+where $k_{1\perp}$ and $k_{2\perp}$ are the transverse momenta of the photons from the field of nucleus 1 and 2, respectively.
 Since ultra-relativistic charged nuclei produce highly-Lorentz contracted electromagnetic fields, the coherently generated photons have momentum predominantly in the beam direction with a transverse component of order $\omega/\gamma$ where $\omega$ is the photon energy and $\gamma$ is the Lorentz factor of the target and projectile nuclei.
 For this reason the produced pairs have a small transverse momentum component $(P_\perp \simeq \omega/\gamma)$ and the daughter leptons are nearly back-to-back.
 The deviation from back-to-back can be quantified in terms of the acoplanarity

 where $\phi^+$ and $\phi^-$ are the azimuthal angles (angle in plane transverse to the beam) of the two daughter leptons.
 It should be noted that $\pi\alpha \simeq P_\perp / W$ in an experimental setup where the sagitta of a particle's trajectory is much larger than the effect of multiple scattering in the detector material and from resolution of the experimental measurement.
 A proper handling of the photon transverse momenta is crucial for accurately describing the lepton pair momentum and $\alpha$ distributions.
 In the next sections we discuss the theoretical challenges and approaches to computing the photon $k_\perp$ distributions and the resulting pair distributions.